 I was speaking to a group of entrepreneurs and investors who were interested in using technology to build the future.
 One of them asked me how I thought organisations should think about longtermism.

-I replied that I thought it was important to focus on three things: future generations, externalities, and intergenerational inequality.
+As a futurist, I replied that I thought it was important to focus on three things: future generations, externalities, and intergenerational inequality.

 The person who asked the question seemed surprised by my answer.
 She said: "Oh, you mean climate change?"

 That's when it hit me: so many people assume that we need to focus on short-term thinking because we have no choice — because we have no choice but to focus on immediate goals like making money today, hitting the quarterly KPIs, keeping our jobs, or paying our mortgages.

 But what if we chose instead to think differently?
 What if we chose longtermism?

 What is Longtermism?: Its Relevance in the Digital Sphere